This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 Once you've finished exploring the West End, walk a couple blocks to the corner of Main Street and North Griffin Street.
 Then, head east on Main Street.

 Main Street is the heart of downtown Dallas.
-You’ll find a number of restaurants here, as well as three parks, upscale shops, a fancy hotel, and an iconic Dallas department store.
+You'll find a number of restaurants here (for a casual bite, stop into Commissary, Bread Zeppelin, or Chop House Burger), as well as three parks, upscale shops, a fancy hotel, and that iconic Dallas department store, Neiman Marcus.

 There is something for everyone on Main Street, so have fun exploring!